 None of these usages is particularly novel; what is interesting to watch is the evolution of the users (and this applies in the home as well as in business) toward more sophisticated and greater functionality of their machines.
 The most difficult step for the average newcomers still appears to be their very first hands-on experience with a micro.
-Next comes learning to use their first "application program", albeit a simple data base such as a mailing list, or using VisiCalc to construct or modify a model.
+Next comes learning to use their first "application program", albeit a simple data base such as a program", albeit a simple data base such as a mailing list, or using VisiCalc to construct or modify a model.
 After these hurdles have been overcome, succeeding applications are much easier to master (as well as succeeding computers for that matter).
-And it is really exciting to observe my former computer novices becoming independent and exploring the many different ways in which to use their computers.
+And it is really exciting to observe my former computer novices becoming independent and exploring the many different ways in which to use computers.